SansGuidon/bookmarks/README.md

 > 1. duplication is far cheaper than the wrong abstraction
 > 2. prefer duplication over the wrong abstraction
 * [John D. Cook](https://www.johndcook.com/blog/2008/05/03/reusable-code-vs-re-editable-code/) - (2008) Reusable code vs. re-editable code
 * [progrium/bashstyle](https://github.com/progrium/bashstyle) - Let's do Bash right!
+Collection of Best practices acquired from experience for Bash
 * [Kat Dober](https://blog.newrelic.com/engineering/ansible-best-practices-guide/) - (2018) New to Ansible?
 Check Out Our Best Practices Guide
 * [sloria/7001839](https://gist.github.com/sloria/7001839) - The Best of the Best Practices (BOBP) Guide for Python
 * [The Hitchhiker’s Guide to Python!](https://docs.python-guide.org/) - This handcrafted guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.